 - UGallery: Aiming to democratize art selling, UGallery connects artists directly with collectors.
 This is an excellent site to consider if you’re selling one-of-a-kind pieces.
 The website has an application process to ensure all art sold through the site maintains a high standard.

 You can also consider selling directly through social media channels like Facebook, Pinterest, and Instagram.
-Alternatively, look into wholesale sites like Handshake to sell photos and prints in bulk.

 7. Protect Your Work